 1. The term "add" refers to adding a player to a team's roster who has not yet signed another USSSA roster.
 The term "pickup" refers to adding a player that has currently signed another USSSA roster.
 The term “Release” refers to a player being removed from a signed USSSA roster in order to join another team.

 2. All roster changes must be approved through the CT USSSA State Fastpitch Office.
 Individual tournament directors do not have the authority to approve any roster changes.

-3. A team may not add or pickup any players on Saturday or Sunday during a weekend in which the team is participating.
+3. A team may not add or pickup any players on Saturday or Sunday during a weekend in which the team is participating in a tournament.

-4. A team that has not yet qualified for a World Series (WS) berth may add unostered playe-rrs freely to their roster.
+4. A team that has not yet qualified for a World Series (WS) berth may add unrostered players freely to their roster.
 To do so, the manager should add the player to the online roster just as was done with the original players.
 Once the player has been added, the manager prints off the roster again, but this time only gets the added player and her parent to sign it, leaving the spaces for all the other player and parent signatures blank.
 This assumes the player that's being added is not currently on another team's roster.
-At no time may a player be actively participating on the rosters of two different teams at the same time except under the special rules for the Fall season.
+At no time may a player be actively participating on the rosters of two different teams at the same time except under the special circumstances.

 6. Once a team qualifies for a World Series (WS) berth, its roster becomes "frozen".
 That team then becomes classified under the provisions listed in the Classifications section below, even if the team chooses not to accept the berth.
 Once frozen, however, teams may add or pickup up to two additional players, under the following conditions.

 7. Players may only be released and picked up one time prior to the World Series.

 8. From the USSSA perspective a player is part of a USSSA team only when she has signed a current season USSSA roster.
 Simply being added to the online roster is not enough.
 If there is no signed USSSA roster for the current season the player is not bound to that team and deemed free to join another team without a PRF.